joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 The result?
 Users experience accessibility barriers &mdash; in some cases are completely blocked &mdash; and the campaign under-delivers.

-In my talk: <a href="https://www.youtube.com/watch?v=HyC1gGSXPcA">Building Inclusive Health Services (YouTube)</a> there are similar (real) stories about the NHS and GOV.UK design systems.
+In my talk: <a href="https://www.youtube.com/watch?v=HyC1gGSXPcA">Building Inclusive Health Services (YouTube)</a> there are similar (real) stories about non use and imitation of NHS and GOV.UK design systems.

 ### What to do instead